chandanasy/arxiv_pilot/README.md

-# ArXiv Paper Finder
+# PaperLink

-ArXiv Paper Finder is a Streamlit application that helps users discover relevant research papers from the ArXiv website based on their text input.
+PaperLink is a Streamlit application that helps users discover relevant research papers from the ArXiv website based on their text input.
 The application fetches data from the ArXiv API, processes the information, and presents the results in an intuitive and user-friendly interface.

 ## Features